Advantages and disadvantages of using polygraphs in criminal investigations

 1. It is not 100% accurate: Although a useful tool, the polygraph is not infallible.
 There can be false positives or false negatives, meaning that it can indicate that someone is lying when they are actually telling the truth, or vice versa.
 This can lead to flawed investigations or the wrongful accusation of innocent people.

-2. Can be influenced by external factors: The polygraph result can be affected by external factors such as stress, anxiety or medication that the individual is taking.
+2. Can be influenced by external factors: The result of the polygraph can can be affected by external factors such as stress, anxiety or medication that the individual is taking.
 These elements can trigger physiological responses similar to those of cheating, making it difficult to accurately interpret the results.

-3. Not legally admissible in all countries: Although polygraph use may be common in some countries, not all legal systems consider it a valid test in court.
+3. Not legally admissible in all countries: Although the use of the polygraph may be common in some countries, not all legal systems consider it a valid test in court.
 This is due to the lack of scientific consensus on its reliability and possible errors in the interpretation of the results.

 Read more about frequently asked questions related to polygraphs

-In conclusion, the polygraph can be a useful tool in criminal investigations, as it can provide valuable information and assist investigators in their work.
-However, its limitations should be kept in mind and one should not rely exclusively on polygraph results to make important decisions.
+The polygraph can be a useful tool in criminal investigations, as it can provide valuable information and assist investigators in their work.
+However, it is important to be aware of its limitations and not to rely solely on polygraph results to make important decisions.
 It is important to complement the use of the polygraph with other more reliable investigative techniques and tests.
 Each case and situation is unique, so it is critical to carefully evaluate the use of the polygraph in each specific context.
 Remember, the truth can sometimes be more complex than it appears at first glance.